 Moth Orchid Basics

 Moth orchids grow from 6 inches to 3 feet tall, spreading from 8 to 12 inches wide, and they flower year-round.
-Even though they only grow outdoors year-round as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 12, but are commonly grown indoors.
-Moth orchids are epiphytic, meaning they grow on branches and trees but are not parasitic -- their roots take in nourishment from air and water, not their host.
+Even though they only grow outdoors year-round as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 12 but are commonly grown as indoor plants.
+Moth orchids are epiphytic, meaning they grow on branches and trees but are not parasitic.
+Their roots take in nourishment from air and water, not their host.
 Sphagnum moss or medium-sized chunks of fir bark are their preferred growing media.

 Keiki is the Hawaiian word for baby.
 To encourage the growth of keikis on a moth orchid spike, you'll need a keiki rooting hormone specially formulated to encourage the growth of orchid offshoots.
 You can buy it at most garden supply centers.

 Sterilize a scalpel or sharp knife and tweezers by soaking them for five minutes in a solution of 1 part household bleach and 3 parts water.
 Let them air dry.
 Cut through the bract, or covering, of a bud growing at a node.
 Avoid cutting into the node.
 Use tweezers to pull the bract back, apply a little keiki rooting hormone, then close it.
 Follow manufacturer instructions for how much rooting hormone paste to use.